mhostetter/gr-adsb/README.md

 # Fork Notice

+This work was done as an assignment for [Prof. Boaz Ben-Moshe](https://www.ariel.ac.il/wp/bmboaz/)'s SDR course at Ariel University.
 This repository is a fork of [gr-adsb](https://github.com/mhostetter/gr-adsb).
 The goal of this fork is to adapt the `adsb_rx.grc` example for use with RTL-SDR (RTL2832U) chips or file source and update dependencies for better compatibility.

 ## Changes in this Fork